fbpx

 As Steve Jobs said, “Creativity is just connecting things.”

-2. Regurgitate what you consume.
+2. Communicate what you consume.

 3. Think macro.

-For example, on a micro level a Billy Joel concert may just be a fun way to spend a night.
+On a micro level a Billy Joel concert may just be a fun way to spend a night.

 4. Capture ideas when they come.

-Learn to sense when an idea pops into your head and develop a simple system to capture it in the moment.
+Learn to sense when an idea pops into your head and develop a system to capture it in the moment.

 Carry around a notebook, leave yourself a voicemail, send yourself an email, or figure out some other way to capture the idea before it slips away.